|Dr Helen Kathryn Howes (F)

-Our team of four practice nurses run all the screening clinics.
+Our team of two practice nurses run all the screening clinics.
 They also carry out cervical smears, blood pressure checks and vaccinations.
 Health education is an important part of their work.
 The nurses also run asthma and diabetic clinics in conjunction with the doctors.

 The nursing team includes: